 1. Local Contractor with a Local Address and Phone Number

-Another reason you only want to deal with a local roofing contractor is so you aren’t working with a company from another state whose team is only in your area to do a few jobs and then leave.
-WNC Roofing is proud to be a local roofing contractor servicing Greater Asheville, North Carolina and Greater Greenville, South Carolina.
+Another reason you only want to deal with a local roofing contractor, you aren’t working with a company from another state whose team is only in your area to do a few jobs and then leave.
+WNC Roofing is proud to be a local roofing contractor servicing Greater Asheville, North Carolina and Greater Greenville and Spartanburg, South Carolina.

 2. Be Wary of Unsolicited Offers